zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_rheo_pressure.rst

 a particle per unit mass.
 This style is only compatible with atom style rheo/thermal.
 Note that when using this style, the speed of sound is no longer constant such that the value of :math:`c` specified in :doc:`fix rheo <fix_rheo>` is not used.

+The *background* style acts differently than the rest as it only adds a constant background pressure shift :math:`P[b]` to all atoms of the designated types.
+Therefore, this style must be used in conjunction with another style that specifies an equation of state.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""